GATB/simka/README.md

 This option must target a directory on your faster disk with some free space.

-At the end of an execution, Simka does not remove the temporary files.
-These files can be re-used in case you want to add new samples in the input files.
-In this case, Simka will not count again the samples already counted.
+One may want to add new datasets to existing Simka results without recomputing everything again (for instance, if your metagenomic project is incomplete).
+This can only be achieved by keeping those temporary files on the disk using the option -keep-tmp of Simka.

 ###Results output

-The option -out is the directory which will hold the distances matrices.
+Simka results will be stored in the directory indicated by -out option.

-By default, Simka provides a abundance-based Bray-Curtis distance (and Jaccard) and all presence-absence-based distances.
+By default, Simka compute a abundance-based Bray-Curtis distance matrix and a presence-absence-based Jaccard distance matrix.

-The option -simple-dist allow to compute more ecology distances which are fast to compute (Chord, Hellinger, Kulczinski).
+The option -simple-dist allows to compute more ecology distances which are fast to compute (Chord, Hellinger, Kulczinski...).

-The option -complex-dist allow to compute others ecology distances which are long to compute (Jensen-Shannon, Canberra, Whittaker).
+The option -complex-dist allows to compute others ecology distances which can be very long to compute (Jensen-Shannon, Canberra, Whittaker...).

 The matrice names follow this template:

-    mat_[abundance|presenceAbsence]_[distanceName].csv
+    mat_[abundance|presenceAbsence]_[distanceName].csv.gz

-The distance matrices containing ‘simka’ are distances introduces by the comparead method (See equation 1 of the Simka paper).
+The distance matrices containing ‘simka’ are distances introduces by the comparead method.
 These distances have the advantage of having a symmetrical and asymmetrical version.

+The result directory also contains a directory named "matrix_binary" that can be used by the simka distance exporter to create quickly new distance matrices from supplied list of dataset ID.

 ##Generating heatmaps and clustering

-Requirements: python,R and gplots package
+Requirements: R, gplots and ggplot2 package

-Run the script create_heatmaps.py (located in "scripts" folder) in the scripts folder.
+Run the script create_heatmaps.py (located in "scripts/visualization" folder).

 Example:

-    python create_heatmaps.py matricesFolder
+    python create_heatmaps.py simka_results_dir

-where matricesFolder in the folder containing the distances matrices of Simka (-out)
+where simka_results_dir in the folder containing the distances matrices of Simka (-out)

 ##Usage for simka